mohemiv/wp-filename-randomizer/readme.txt

 == Changelog ==

+= 1.0.2a =
+* Excluding unnecessary files from builds

 = 1.0.1 =
 * Added build.sh script.
 * If the uploading file already has the "xxxxxxxx-" prefix, no randomization is applied.